omicscodeathon/cancer_prostate/README.md

 Tools and software

-Whole genome sequence: FastQC, BWA, Bcftools, snpEff RNA
+Whole genome sequence: FastQC, BWA, Bcftools, snpEff

+RNASeq:feature count, HTSeq, Sleuth,

+Metabolome: MetaboAnalytR

+Single-omics analysis will be done on Linux and multi-omics analysis will be done in R.

 Input and output

+Output from single omics will be .tsv format based on different features(SNPs, transcripts, metabolome)